 York DAC has its own web pages at www.dioceseofyork.org.uk/dac.
 On the DAC website there are a number of Guidance Notes concerning the care of your church building.
-Having explored the DAC web pages should you require a petition for faculty form, or further information and advice you should contact either the Secretary (Phil Thomas 01904 699523; email@example.com) or the Administrator (Dionne Saville 01904 699522; firstname.lastname@example.org).
+Having explored the DAC web pages should you require a petition for faculty form, or further information and advice you should contact either the Secretary (Catherine Copp 01904 699522; email@example.com).

 Memorials and Headstones in Churchyards

 The introduction and placing of a memorial to mark a burial in a churchyard first requires a permission in writing.
-Permission may be given by the minister in charge of the churchyard if the proposed memorial comes within the Churchyard Memorial Rules 2013.
+Permission may be given by the minister in charge of the churchyard if the proposed memorial comes within the Churchyard Memorial Regulations 2018.
 Application to the minister must be made on the Application Form.
-A faculty is required for a memorial which is outside the Churchyard Memorial Rules 2013, or if the minister in charge declines to deal with the application.
+A faculty is required for a memorial which is outside the Churchyard Memorial Regulations 2018, or if the minister in charge declines to deal with the application.
 The Rules should be read in conjunction with Guidance on Various Matters from the Chancellor (see below).
 Some parishes have been given permission by the Chancellor to amend certain aspects of the Churchyard Memorial Regulations 2018 in relation to their churchyards; a list of the parishes where such permission has been given can be found here.

 Guidance to clergy, monumental masons and members of the public concerning the introduction and placing of memorials is available from the Faculty Secretary and the DAC Secretary.